 The frequency of district manager visits (at least visits involving the retail audit checklist) can vary greatly from one organization to the next.

-On one end of the spectrum, some organizations (including some big names in the food service business) tend to conduct as many as one visit every other week.
+On one end of the spectrum, some organizations (including large organizations in the food service and hospitality business) tend to conduct as many as one visit every other week.
 Other organizations may only conduct one visit per quarter.
 Some organizations use a hybrid model.
 They use a standard form to capture their core standards (say twice a year) and create a number of smaller forms for visits throughout the year, sometimes tying these visits to seasonal programs.

 It is customary to create one form per key risk area or business unit: Operations, Merchandising, Health and Safety, Security, Front of house and Back of house.